mongodb/docs/source/includes/fact-tarball-dependencies.rst

-MongoDB ``.tar.gz`` tarballs require installing the following
-dependencies:
+Use the following command to install the dependencies required for the MongoDB |edition| ``.tgz`` tarball: